SerezD/vqvae-vqgan-pytorch-lightning/readme.md

 In the reproduction, Discriminator starts only after 100 epochs.
 The training continues until possible.
 At a certain point, the loss collapses (typical behavior in GANs).

-I found that R1 regularization can help, while the adaptive generator weight does not improve results (used a fixed 0.1 weight on generator).
+I found that both R1 regularization and the adaptive generator weight may help in preventing collapse.